 Lardons vs. Pancetta

-Lardons and pancetta are both cured pork treasures that amp up flavor and texture in our meals.
-They share that crave-worthy richness that elevates any dish.
+Lardons and pancetta are both cured pork treasures that amp up flavor and texture in our meals, with lardons rooted in French charcuterie and pancetta in Italian curing traditions.
+(Similar Italian cured meats such as capicola taste and uses share that heritage.)

 Pancetta spices things up during the curing process, while lardons keep it simple with no added seasonings.